Han Suyin: Biography

 Also in 1955, her best-known novel, A Many-Splendoured Thing, was filmed as Love Is a Many-Splendored Thing.
 The musical theme song, "Love Is a Many-Splendored Thing", won the Academy Award for Best Original Song.
-In her autobiography, My House Has Two Doors, she distanced herself from the film, saying that although it was shown for many weeks at the Cathay Cinema in Singapore to packed audiences, she never went to see it and that the film rights had been sold to pay for an operation on her adopted daughter who was suffering from pulmonary tuberculosis.
+In her autobiography, My House Has Two Doors, she distanced herself from the film, saying that although it was shown for many weeks at the Cathay Cinema in Singapore to packed audiences, she never went to see it and that the film rights had been sold to pay for an operation on her adopted daughter who had pulmonary tuberculosis.
 Much later, the movie itself was made into a daytime soap opera, Love Is a Many Splendored Thing, which ran from 1967 to 1973 on American TV.

 In 1956, she published the novel And the Rain My Drink, whose description of the guerrilla war of Chinese rubber workers against the government was perceived to be very anti-British, and Comber is said to have resigned as acting Assistant Commissioner of Police Special Branch mainly because of this.
 In a 2008 interview, he said: "The novel portrayed the British security forces in a rather slanted fashion, I thought.
 She was a rather pro-Left intellectual and a doctor.
 I understood the reasons why the communists might have felt the way they did, but I didn't agree with them taking up arms."
 After resigning, he moved into book publishing as the local representative for London publisher Heinemann.
 Han Suyin and Comber divorced in 1958.

-In 1960, Han married Vincent Ratnaswamy, an Indian colonel, and lived for a time in Bangalore, India.
-They later resided in Hong Kong and Switzerland, where she remained, living in Lausanne.
+In 1960, Han married Vincent Ratnaswamy, an Indian colonel, moving to India then later residing in Hong Kong and Switzerland, where she remained, living in Lausanne.
 Although later separated, they remained married until Ratnaswamy's death in January 2003.

 After 1956, Han visited China almost annually.
-She was one of the first foreign nationals to visit post-1949 revolution China, including through the years of the Cultural Revolution.
+She was one of the first foreign nationals to visit Red China, including through the years of the Cultural Revolution.
 In 1974, she was the featured speaker at the founding national convention of the US-China Peoples Friendship Association in Los Angeles.

 Han died in Lausanne on 2 November 2012, aged 95.

-A very human account of Han Suyin, the physician, author, and woman, occurs in G. M. Glaskin's A Many-Splendoured Woman: A Memoir of Han Suyin, published in 1995.
+A very human account of Han Suyin, the physician, author, and woman, is provided in G. M. Glaskin's A Many-Splendoured Woman: A Memoir of Han Suyin, published in 1995.